Geology of Minnesota: Northeastern Minnesota: ancient bedrock

 The entire area is the raw southern edge of the Canadian Shield.
 Topsoils are thin and poor and their parent soils derived from the rock beneath or nearby rather than from glacial till, which is sparse.
 Many of this region's lakes are located in depressions formed by the differential erosion of tilted layers of bedded rock of the Canadian Shield; the crevasses thereby formed have filled with water to create many of the thousands of lakes and swamps of the Superior National Forest.

 In post-glacial times Northeastern Minnesota was covered by forest broken only by these interconnected lakes and wetlands.
-Much of the area has been little changed by human activity, as there are substantial forest and wilderness preserves, most notably the Boundary Waters Canoe Area and Voyageurs National Park.
+Much of the area has been little changed by human activity, as there are substantial forest and wilderness preserves, most notably the Boundary Waters Canoe Area Wilderness and Voyageurs National Park.
 In the remainder of the region, lakes provide recreation, forests are managed for pulpwood, and the underlying bedrock is mined for valuable ores deposited in Precambrian times.
 While copper and nickel ores have been mined, the principal metallic mineral is iron.
 Three of Minnesota's four iron ranges are in the region, including the Mesabi Range, which has supplied over 90% of the state's historic output, including most of the natural ores pure enough to be fed directly into furnaces.
 The state's iron mines have produced over three and a half billion metric tons of ore.
 While high-grade ores have now been exhausted, lower-grade taconite continues to supply a large proportion of the nation's needs.